-- Wear a face mask at all times, except when eating, drinking or sleeping - If you feel the need to avoid the risk of heatstroke, you may remove your mask when you are outside and able to keep two metres apart from others See WHO guidance on wearing a mask - Clean your hands before putting on and after taking off your mask and avoid touching your eyes, nose and mouth.
+Wear a face mask at all times, except when eating, drinking or sleeping

+- If you feel at risk of heatstroke, you may remove your mask when you are outside and able to keep two metres apart from others.
+See WHO guidance on wearing a mask - Clean your hands before putting on and after taking off your mask and avoid touching your eyes, nose and mouth.
 If possible, wash your hands with soap and warm water for at least 30 seconds.
 Otherwise use hand sanitiser - Replace masks as soon as they become damp and wash them daily - Face shields are not an acceptable alternative to a mask.
 They should only be used to prevent infection of the eye area.
 If you have a concern about the mask requirement due to a medical condition, please contact your CLO.
-See 'Paralympic considerations', page 41, for other exceptions for wearing a mask
+See 'Paralympic considerations', page 37, for other exceptions for wearing a mask

 - Wash your hands regularly and thoroughly for at least 30 seconds, ideally using soap and warm water.
 Otherwise use hand sanitiser - Avoid shouting, cheering and singing, find other ways to show support or celebrate during competition, such as clapping - Ventilate rooms regularly where possible, at least every 30 minutes and for a period of several minutes each time - Avoid sharing items wherever possible.
-Always disinfect items that have been used previously by someone else - Make cashless/contactless payments at all official venues
+Always disinfect items that have been used previously by someone else - Make cashless/contactless payments at all official venues - After eating, use a sanitising wipe provided to clean your table and seating area